Samaje Perine: 2015 season

 Perine started the 2015 season with 33 rushing yards and a rushing touchdown in a victory over the Akron Zips.
-In the next game, a 2OT win over the #23 Tennessee Volunteers at Neyland Stadium, he had 78 rushing yards and a receiving touchdown.
-In the following game against Tulsa, he had 152 rushing yards and a rushing touchdown.
+In the next game, a double overtime win over the #23 Tennessee Volunteers at Neyland Stadium, he had 78 rushing yards and a receiving touchdown.
+In the following game against Tulsa, Perine had 152 rushing yards and a rushing touchdown.
 On October 24, against Texas Tech, he had a season-high 201 rushing yards and four rushing touchdowns.
-He followed that up with 90 rushing yards and two rushing touchdowns against Kansas in the next game.
+Perine followed that performance up with 90 rushing yards and two rushing touchdowns against Kansas in the next game.
 On November 14, against Baylor, he had 166 rushing yards and two rushing touchdowns.
-He followed that performance up with 188 rushing yards and a rushing touchdown against TCU.
+Perine followed that performance up with 188 rushing yards and a rushing touchdown against TCU.
 In the annual rivalry game against Oklahoma State, he had 131 rushing yards and two rushing touchdowns.
-Oklahoma qualified for the College Football Playoff in the 2015 season.
-They faced off against Clemson in the National Semifinals.
+Oklahoma qualified for the College Football Playoff, and faced off against Clemson in the National Semifinals.
 In the 37–17 loss in the Orange Bowl, he had 58 rushing yards, one rushing touchdown, two receptions, and 23 receiving yards.
-Overall, in the 2015 season, he finished with 1,349 rushing yards, 16 rushing touchdowns, 15 receptions, 107 receiving yards, and one receiving touchdown.
+Overall, in the 2015 season, Perine finished with 1,349 rushing yards, 16 rushing touchdowns, 15 receptions, 107 receiving yards, and one receiving touchdown.

 2016 season

 On October 1, in a win over TCU, Perine had 214 rushing yards and two rushing touchdowns.
 On November 12, against Baylor, he had 100 rushing yards and two rushing touchdowns.
-In the following game at West Virginia, he had 160 rushing yards and two rushing touchdowns.
+In the following game at West Virginia, Perine had 160 rushing yards and two rushing touchdowns.
 On December 3, he had 239 rushing yards and a touchdown against Oklahoma State.
-He broke the school career rushing yard record on January 2, 2017, with 86 rushing yards and a touchdown against Auburn at the Allstate Sugar Bowl passing Billy Sims with a total of 4,122 yards.
-He finished the 2016 season with 1,060 rushing yards, 12 rushing touchdowns, 10 receptions, 106 receiving yards, and one receiving touchdown.
+He broke the school career rushing yard record on January 2, 2017, with 86 rushing yards and a touchdown against Auburn at the Allstate Sugar Bowl, passing Billy Sims with a total of 4,122 yards.
+Perine finished the 2016 season with 1,060 rushing yards, 12 rushing touchdowns, 10 receptions, 106 receiving yards, and one receiving touchdown.
 After the season, Perine decided to forgo his senior year and enter the 2017 NFL draft.